abeseler/DbDeploy/README.md

 - `contextFilter`: The contexts to use.
 If the context is not provided, the includes will be used for all contexts.
 - `requiresContext`: If the context is required.
 Default is `false`.
 - `errorIfMissingOrEmpty`: If an error should be thrown if the included file or directory is missing or empty.
 Default is `true`.

+Migrations are executed in the order they are included in the starting file.
+If a directory is included, the files are executed in alphabetical order.

+DbDeploy is not opinionated about how you organize your migrations.
+However, generally I prefer to have 1 folder per type of object (Tables, Views, Stored Procedures, etc.) and then 1 file per object.
+This makes it easier to manage and track changes.